 Margaret Sanger (her "religion," Birth Control, as defined by her quotations): Birth control appeals to the advanced radical because it is calculated to undermine the authority of the Christian churches.
-I look forward to seeing humanity free someday of the tyranny of Christianity no less than Capitalism. -The Birth Control Review [Our objective is] unlimited sexual gratification without the burden of un-wanted children....The marriage bed is the most degenerating influence in the social order....The most merciful thing that the large family does to one of its infant members is to kill it. -Woman and the New Race Through sex mankind may attain the great spiritual illumination which will trans-form the world, which will light up the only path to an earthly paradise. -Pivot of Civilization Before eugenicists and others who are laboring for racial betterment can succeed, they must first clear the way for Birth Control. -Birth Control and Racial Betterment H.G.
-Wells: When the history of our civilization is written, it will be a biological history, and Margaret Sanger will be its heroine. -Preface to Pivot of Civilization

-Sigmund Freud (why abandonment of the "reproductive function" leads to and feeds on perversion): The abandonment of the reproductive function is the common feature of all perversions.
-We actually describe a sexual activity as perverse if it has given up the aim of reproduction and pursues the attainment of pleasure as an aim independent of it.
+I look forward to seeing humanity free someday of the tyranny of Christianity no less than Capitalism. -The Birth Control Review [Our objective is] unlimited sexual gratification without the burden of unwanted children....The marriage bed is the most degenerating influence in the social order....The most merciful thing that the large family does to one of its infant members is to kill it. -Woman and the New Race Through sex mankind may attain the great spiritual illumination which will transform the world, which will light up the only path to an earthly paradise. -Pivot of Civilization Before eugenicists and others who are laboring for racial betterment can succeed, they must first clear the way for Birth Control. -Birth Control and Racial Betterment H.G.
+Wells: When the history of our civilization is written, it will be a biological history, and Margaret Sanger will be its heroine. -Preface to Pivot of Civilization describe a sexual activity as perverse if it has given up the aim of reproduction and pursues the attainment of pleasure as an aim independent of it.
 So, as you will see, the breach and turning point in the development of sexual life lies in becoming subordinate to the purpose of reproduction.
-Everything that happens before this turn of events and equally everything that disregards it and that aims solely at obtaining pleasure is given the un-complimentary name of 'perverse' and as such is proscribed. -The Sexual Life of Human Beings (Introductory Lectures on Psychoanalysis)
+Everything that happens before this turn of events and equally everything that disregards it and that aims solely at obtaining pleasure is given the uncomplimentary name of 'perverse' and as such is proscribed. -The Sexual Life of Human Beings (Introductory Lectures on Psychoanalysis)